 Susan Benedetto: It was Gayatri Devi, our doctor, who said, "If he wants to sing let him sing, because that's the best thing for him."
 You know, all the meds and all the treatments they do to stimulate your brain, for him, there's nothing more stimulating than performing.

-Tony's oldest son and manager, Danny Bennett, came up with the idea of the Radio City concerts in August with Lady Gaga.
-It'll be broadcast on CBS later this fall.
+Tony's oldest son and manager, Danny Bennett, came up with the idea of the Radio City concerts last August with Lady Gaga.
+It was broadcast on CBS this past fall.

 Danny Bennett: The pandemic was a big-- (SIGH) it was a big thing for me.
 Like, an-- ending his career on-- on that note--